 1.5 Safeguarding training for staff

 Training around safeguarding topics in (including online safety) will be integrated, aligned, and considered as part of a whole school safeguarding approach.
-Details of training required is in the Safeguarding Handbook.
+Details of training required is in the trust's training matrix.

 All staff: